-The concept of color is one of the most fundamental building blocks upon which we humans interpret the world around us.
-In fact, color perception is so important that children as young as 18 months old can differentiate objects by color, and by the age of three, most children can start to identify colors by name.
+The concept of colour is one of the most fundamental building blocks on which we humans interpret the world around us.
+In fact, colour perception is so important that children as young as 18 months old can differentiate objects by colour, and by the age of three, most children can start to identify colours by name.

-Therefore, it may come as a shock that most people make it all the way through their lives without ever learning the fundamentals of color science.
-Including most scientists and engineers who can make it through their entire university career without ever sitting in on a single lecture on color science.
-The complexity of this seemingly straightforward topic is because color science sits at the crossroads of physics, biology, and psychology.
+Therefore, it may come as a shock that most people make it all the way through their lives without ever learning the fundamentals of colour science.
+This includes most scientists and engineers, who can make it through their entire university career without ever attending a single lecture on colour science.
+The complexity of this seemingly straightforward topic is because colour science lies at the intersection of physics, biology, and psychology.

 As a result, to fully understand the subject matter, one must have a fundamental understanding of how all three of these fields are interconnected.
-In this application note, we are going to review the fundamentals of colorimetry by first taking a look at the structure of the human eye and how this affects our ability as humans to perceive color.
-After we have established how our brains process color, then we will explore how color can be quantitively measured using spectroscopy techniques using both the L*a*b color model and the CIE chromaticity diagram.
+In this application note, we are going to review the fundamentals of colorimetry by first taking a look at the structure of the human eye and how this affects our ability as humans to perceive colour.
+After we have established how our brains process colour, we will explore how colour can be quantitatively measured using spectroscopy techniques using both the L*a*b colour model and the CIE chromaticity diagram.

 The rods are responsible for vision at low light levels, known as scotopic vision.
-While the rods are highly sensitive, they do not provide good color or spatial differentiation, which leads to decreased visual acuity at night.
-By comparison, cones are less photosensitive, but they provide far superior color vision and spatial resolution, when cones dominate perception at high light levels it is known as photopic vision.
-It is important to note that there is not a binary differentiation between when the human brain utilizes rods or cones and therefore it is common that both types of photoreceptors are operational at the same time, a condition known as mesopic vision.
+While the rods are highly sensitive, they do not provide good colour or spatial differentiation, which leads to decreased visual acuity at night.
+By comparison, cones are less photosensitive, but they provide far superior colour vision and spatial resolution.
+When cones dominate perception at high light levels, this is known as ‘photopic vision’.
+It is important to note that, since there is no binary differentiation between when the human brain utilizes rods or cones, it is common for both types of photoreceptors to be operational at the same time, a phenomenon known as ‘mesopic vision’.

-As shown in figure 2, the wavelength sensitivity of the eye blueshifts under low light level conditions, and redshifts under high light level conditions.
-Therefore, an exhaustive analysis color perception would require exploration of both rods and cones taking into account the environmental light levels, but since the majority of color perception is handled by the cones, for brevity this application most will focus primarily on photopic vision.
+As shown in Figure 2, the wavelength sensitivity of the eye blueshifts under low-light level conditions, and redshifts under high-light level conditions.
+Therefore, an exhaustive analysis of colour perception would require exploration of both rods and cones, taking into account the environmental light levels, but since the majority of colour perception is handled by the cones, for brevity this application will focus primarily on photopic vision.

-In the eye, there are three different types of cones; the S-cones are responsible for short-wavelength sensitivity, the M-cones for middle-wavelength sensitivity, and the L-cones for long-wavelength sensitivity.
-What this fundamentally means is that the human eye is only capable of detecting red, green, and blue and the brain then extrapolates all other colors based on the intensities of those three colors.
+In the eye, there are three different types of cones.
+The S-cones are responsible for short-wavelength sensitivity, the M-cones for middle-wavelength sensitivity, and the L-cones for long-wavelength sensitivity.
+What this fundamentally means is that the human eye is only capable of detecting red, green, and blue and the brain then extrapolates all other colours based on the intensities of these three colours.

-In the 1920s, William David and the International Commission on Illumination (CIE) set out to measure the wavelength sensitivity of each of these cones developing the three curves shown in figure 3 and the color space chromaticity diagram shown in figure 4.
-With this information, it became possible to qualitatively measure the color of an object as perceived by a standard observer for the first time.
-This is seen as the beginning of colorimetry.
+In the 1920s, William David and the International Commission on Illumination (CIE) set out to measure the wavelength sensitivity of each of these cones developing the three curves shown in Figure 3 and the colour space chromaticity diagram shown in Figure 4.
+With this information, it became possible to qualitatively measure the colour of an object as perceived by a standard observer for the first time.
+This event is regarded as the beginning of colorimetry.

-Later, in 1976, as digital imaging was starting to become more popular, a variant to the chromaticity diagram was introduced that better accounted for “lightness.”
-This is the L*a*b* color model shown in figure 5.
-In this context, the term lightness (sometimes called brightness) refers to the amount of light the color reflects or transmits.
-Just as in actual human perception, the relations between L*, a*, and b* are nonlinear, better approximating the reality of the image than other conventional techniques.
-But, the color gamut is so large it wasn’t until recently that L*a*b* became commonplace in digital imaging applications like Adobe Photoshop, since digital storage and processing power are no longer limiting factors for digital imaging.
+Later, in 1976, as digital imaging was starting to become more popular, a variant to the chromaticity diagram was introduced that better accounted for ‘lightness’.
+This is the L*a*b* colour model shown in Figure 5.
+In this context, the term ‘lightness’ (sometimes called ‘brightness’) refers to the amount of light the colour reflects or transmits.
+Just as in actual human perception, the relations between L*, a*, and b* are nonlinear, more closely approximating the reality of the image than other conventional techniques.
+However, the colour gamut is so large it wasn’t until recently that L*a*b* became commonplace in digital imaging applications like Adobe Photoshop, since digital storage and processing power are no longer limiting factors for digital imaging.